 PBT has a goal of $15,000 to aid in the vision programs for our Texas children this school year.
 You can personally add color to a crayon with your donation and help our kids see all the colors!

-$25 can distribute eye health education resources to classrooms and parents.
+$25 could distribute eye health education resources to classrooms and parents.

-$50 can deliver a comprehensive eye screening for a student.
+$50 could deliver a comprehensive eye screening for a student.

-$125 can provide glasses to correct a child’s vision.
+$125 could provide glasses to correct a child’s vision.

 Click below to download all our Social Media Images!